retrodeluxe/rlengine-msx/README.md

 RLE is a work in progress, and although it still lacks a music player, is mature enough for development (see the tests folder for samples).

+# How to Build

+Just run make.

+Currently supported platforms are MacOS (tested in Sierra) and Ubuntu (tested in 17.04)

+Makefiles inside subdirectories will be found and built.
+Check the test directory for examples on how to write makefiles for individual ROMs.